Wake AHEC Upcoming Continuing Education / Continuing Professional Development / Medical Education Program and Course Listing

 8:00 AM

-Audience - Internal Medicine, Surgery, Gastroenterology and Family Practice Physicians, Physician Assistants, Nurse Practitioners and Registered Nurses
+Audience - Internal Medicine, Gynecology, and Family Practice Primary Care Physicians; Physician Assistants, Nurse Practitioners, Registered Dieticians, Psychologists and other healthcare professionals

 9:00 AM